The All-American Rejects (album)

-The All-American Rejects is the debut studio album by American rock band The All-American Rejects, originally released October 15, 2002, by Doghouse Records before being re-released on February 4, 2003, by DreamWorks Records.
+The All-American Rejects is the debut studio album by American rock band the All-American Rejects, originally released October 15, 2002, by Doghouse Records before being re-released on February 4, 2003, by DreamWorks Records.

 Production and promotion

 The band duo of Tyson Ritter and Nick Wheeler recorded the album in 2001 after being signed by the independent label Doghouse Records.
 Sessions were held at Mission Sound and Headgear Studio, Brooklyn, New York City, with producer and engineer Tim O'Heir.
 He mixed the album at Mission Sound; it was mastered by Emily Lazar at The Lodge in New York City.
+The other two band members Mike Kennerty and Chris Gaylor joined the band only after Ritter and Wheeler's first single "Swing, Swing” had already been recorded.

 In October, the band went on tour with CKY.
 They later released The All-American Rejects on October 15, 2002.
-It was promoted with two release shows, and two acoustic in-store performamces.
+It was promoted with two release shows, and two acoustic in-store performances.
 The following month, the band went on tour with Motion City Soundtrack and Northstar.
-The album attracted the attention of DreamWorks Records, who signed The All-American Rejects to them and re-released their LP in early 2003, when it gained commercial success; earning a Platinum Certification from Canada and a Platinum edition from the United States.
+The album attracted the attention of DreamWorks Records, who signed the All-American Rejects to them and re-released their LP in early 2003, when it gained commercial success; earning a gold certification in Canada and a platinum certification in the United States.
 On January 28, 2003, the band performed on The Late Late Show.
 In April 2003, the band filmed a music video for "The Last Song" in Los Angeles, California.
 In May 2003, the band went on a tour of Canada, with Flashlight Brown.
 On June 11, the band appeared on The Tonight Show with Jay Leno.
 Between mid-July and early August, the group appeared on the Warped Tour.
 On July 21, the band performed on Total Request Live.
 Following Warped Tour, the band appeared at the Terremoto Festival.
 On September 30, the band appeared on MuchOnDemand.
-In November, they went on on tour of the UK with Motion City Soundtrack and Limbeck.
+In November, they went on tour of the UK with Motion City Soundtrack and Limbeck.

 The All-American Rejects was released as a CD, a vinyl LP pressed in orange (also pressed in a limited amount of red and blue) and a cassette tape exclusively in Indonesia.